 By the end of September 1888, London’s so-called Autumn of Terror had reached its peak.
 People inside and outside of the poverty-stricken Whitechapel neighborhood were frozen with fear, looking around every street corner for the monstrous Jack the Ripper.

-Elizabeth Stride was probably well aware of the danger lurking on the midnight streets of East London, but on that fall evening, she had nowhere else to go.
+Elizabeth Stride was probably well aware of the danger lurking on the midnight streets of East London, but on the evening of September 29, she had nowhere else to go.
+In the early hours of the following morning, her body was in Dutfield’s Yard near Berner Street.
+Jack the Ripper had taken his third victim.

 Like many women who lived in Whitechapel in the late 19th century, Elizabeth Stride, also known as Long Liz, had few opportunities and even fewer funds.